 The addition of Linux on Chromebook is definitely going to benefit programmers, software developers, and IT Administrators.
 With Linux support, you can test Linux programs and games on your Chromebook.
 You just need to enable Linux support from Settings and you are done.
 So, in this tutorial, we are going to show you how to enable and use Linux on your Chromebook.

 Install and Use Linux on Your Chromebook

 Before we start, let’s make it clear that Linux support is not available on all Chromebooks.
 And if you want to know if your Chromebook supports Linux, you can go here.
 Roughly, if your Chromebook was launched after year 2019, it will probably have Linux support.
 Besides that, you also need to update your Chrome OS to the latest version to install and use Linux on your Chromebook.
-Let’s check the steps in details.
+Let’s check the steps in detail.

 Step 1: Open Settings on your Chromebook

-First of all, open Quick Settings Menu on your Chromebook.
+First of all, open the Quick Settings Menu on your Chromebook.
 Here, click on the Settings icon on the top to open Settings on your Chromebook.

 Step 2: Enable and Install Linux on Your Chromebook

 In Settings select Linux (Beta) from the left pane.
 Now, on the right side, click on the Turn on button to enable Linux support on your Chromebook.

 Linux setup will start.
 Click on the Install button to start the installation of Linux on your Chromebook.
 Setup will now download and install the required files on your Chromebook.